 Food Review

-The breakfast menu was very similar to when I went there before.
+The breakfast menu was very similar to when the restaurant was Wave of American Flavor.
 I ordered seasonal pancakes at the time, which were sweet potato pancakes.
 I ordered the seasonal pancakes this time at Steakhouse 71.
 This time, they were blueberry lemon ricotta pancakes.

 And they were delicious.
 I liked how the blueberries were baked into the batter.
 Often, when you order blueberry pancakes, they are just regular pancakes with blueberries on top.
 I like that it had blueberries on top but also in the pancakes.
 It also came with bacon, which was delicious.